informatics-lab/blog/_posts/2016-06-30-cracking-clojure.md

 Because data objects don't exist outside of each recursive function call, this can be more efficient than a traditional for loop.
 That is, there are no spare data objects floating around between function calls, so this loop can scale infinitely without danger of stack overflows etc.

 ### Mutable state + concurrency = non-determinism (i.e. pain)
 In this example we're going to have a lot of objects which we get to do stuff in parallel by using a `pool` of processing nodes.
 We've made some dogs.
 They're happy when they bark.
-We want to count the total amount of doggy joy in our `happyness_index` (just go with it, okay?).
+We want to count the total amount of doggy joy in our `happiness_index` (just go with it, okay?).
 (This is psudo-code - imagine we've instantiated a bunch of `Dog`s, and we have a `pool` of parallel workers).

 **Python**